How to decommission Exchange Server 2010 after Office 365 Migration

 For One User

-• If you are using Powershell (Exchange management shell), you can use the command.
-Disable-Mailbox -Identity <user's unique Identifier e.g. Name, Alias etc>
+- Alternatively, you can use Powershell (Exchange management shell), command.
+Disable-Mailbox -Identity <user’s unique Identifier e.g. Name, Alias etc>.

-Before you convert User Mailbox to Mail User, you need to know the externalEmailAddress value.
-You can provide a parameter value explicitly e.g. jatin.makhija@techpress.net or you can use userprincipalname or samAccountName as a reference to populate the value.
-I have used userprincipalname in the below command because my exchange users Primary SMTP Address matches with the userprincipalname in Active Directory.
+Before converting a User mailbox to a mail user, it’s important to determine the externalEmailAddress value.
+You can provide this value explicitly or you can use userprincipalname or samAccountName as a reference to populate the value.

 Once you have identified the externalEmailAddress value, you can run below command against one user to convert disabled User to Mail User.